 As physical and digital threats toward CEOs are on the rise, it is good practice to be prepared for what lies around the corner.
 Every day, Global Guardian’s team of professionals, many of whom are drawn from the armed services and intelligence community, helps keep clients in the United States and around the world safe through bespoke security solutions.
 Global Guardian’s services include:

-- Executive protection, including Discrete Risk Management, where plainclothes agents are placed on-site to mitigate threats and de-escalate potential violence
+- Executive protection, including Discrete Agent Services, where plainclothes agents are placed on-site to mitigate threats and de-escalate potential violence

 - Kidnap and ransom coverage that assists clients traveling in high-risk areas